Rosazea: Was hinter der chronischen Rötung steckt

 5. van Zuuren, E.J. et al. (2019).
 Interventions for rosacea.
 Cochrane Database of Systematic Reviews, 2019(9).

 This article is for informational purposes only and does not constitute medical advice.
-For persistent skin complaints, we recommend consulting a dermatologist.
+For persistent skin problems, we recommend consulting a dermatologist.

 empfindliche Haut Entzündung Hautpflege Rosazea Rötungen